Chapter 4 Understanding pVACtools outputs

 Criteria Description Evaluation

-Binding Criteria Pass if Best Peptide is a strong binder IC50 MT < --binding-threshold and %ile MT < --percentile-threshold (if parameter is set). --allele-specific-binding-thresholds flag is respected.
+Binding Criteria Pass if Best Peptide is a strong binder binding score criteria: IC50 MT < --binding-threshold (--allele-specific-binding-thresholds flag is respected)

 Expression Criteria Pass if Best Transcript is expressed Allele Expr > --trna-vaf * --expn-val